-The AIFM will pay to the Administrator out of the assets of the Portfolio an annual fee, accrued at each Valuation Point and payable monthly in arrears, at a rate of up to 0.025% per annum of the Net Asset Value of the Portfolio (plus VAT, if any, thereon) for a valuation service, subject to a minimum annual fee.

-The minimum annual fee is US\$50,000 per Portfolio, and applies pro rata to each Portfolio based on Net Asset Value when the aggregate fee in respect of all Portfolios under the agreement is less than US\$50,000 times the number of Portfolios under the agreement.
+The AIFM will pay to the Administrator out of the assets of the Portfolio an annual aggregate fee, accrued at each Valuation Point and payable monthly in arrears, at a rate of up to 0.02068% of the Net Asset Value of the Portfolio (plus VAT, if any), plus additional fees related to the complexity of the Portfolio (e.g., number of classes), subject to a minimum annual fee.
+The minimum annual fee is US\$50,000, and applies pro rata to the Portfolio based on Net Asset Value when the aggregate fee in respect of all Portfolios under the agreement is less than US\$50,000 times the number of Portfolios under the agreement.
+In addition, the Administrator will be paid out of the assets of the Portfolio fees for maintaining investor records.